EvgeniyJeka/Creditto/README.md

     The match is added to the 'matches' SQL table, the status of the matched Offer and the matched Bid are changed to MATCHED, the statuses of all other bids on that given offer changed to CANCELLED.

-5. Matcher: the component responsible for matching between offers and bids.
+5. <b>Matcher</b>: the component responsible for matching between offers and bids.
 All offers and bids, that are currently available for matching are kept in service cache, in a pool of offers and bids, the Matcher Pool.
    When the service starts it fetches all offers in status OPEN and all bids in status PLACED from MySQL DB.